Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Estimands and Bayesian Estimation

 \section{Estimands and Bayesian Estimation}

-In what follows, let $A_i$ be defined as the binary treatment assignment for the $i^{th}$ participant, where $A_i=1$ represents being randomized to the treatment group and $A_i=0$ to the control group.
-Let $\mathbf{X}_{n \times p}$ represent a matrix of $j=1,...,p$ covariates measured at baseline for $i=1,...,n$ participants in the study at the time of an interim or final analysis.
-Let $\mathbf{x}_i=(x_1, x_2,...,x_p)_i$ represent the row of this matrix corresponding to the covariate pattern of the $i^{th}$ participant, and let $Y_i$ be an arbitrary outcome of interest for the $i^{th}$ participant.
+In what follows, let $A_i$ be defined as a binary treatment assignment for the $i^{th}$ participant, where $A_i=1$ represents being randomized to the treatment group and $A_i=0$ to the control group.
+Let $\widetilde{\mathbf{X}}_{n_t \times d}$ represent a matrix of $j=1,...,d$ covariates measured at baseline for $i=1,...,n_t$ participants in the study at an interim or final analysis conducted at time $t$.
+Let $\tilde{\mathbf{x}}_i=(x_1, x_2,...,x_d)_i$ represent the row of this matrix corresponding to the full covariate pattern of the $i^{th}$ participant, and let $Y_i$ be an arbitrary outcome of interest for the $i^{th}$ participant.
 For notational simplicity, subscripts are dropped for the remainder of this article except when strictly necessary.
-Treatments are assigned through simple randomization and are thus independent of all covariates measured at baseline (i.e.~$A \independent \mathbf{x})$, but we allow for the possibility of chance imbalance of covariates between treatment groups.
-Additionally, we assume there is no loss to follow-up.
+Treatments are assigned through simple randomization and are thus independent of all covariates measured at baseline (i.e.,~$A \independent \tilde{\mathbf{x}})$, but we allow for the possibility of chance imbalance of covariates between treatment groups.